-In late August of 2013 I had the unique experience of crossing the Arctic Circle on Northern Alaska Tour Company’s Arctic Circle Air Adventure.
+In late August of 2013 I had the unique experience of crossing the Arctic Circle on Northern Alaska Tour Company’s Arctic Circle Air Adventure (see tour info here).
 The centerpiece of the trip is the roughly 1- hour each-way small plane flight between Fairbanks and Coldfoot.
 Once up north, you are picked up in a van for a tour of the wilderness community of Wiseman.
 Then, learn about the Trans-Alaska Pipeline and stop at Coldfoot Camp, before returning home on a small plane.

 My flight was on a Piper PA-31-350 Navajo Chieftain plane, built in 1976 to hold a maximum of 8 passengers.
 When I signed up for the Arctic Circle Air Adventure, I wasn’t sure what to expect.
 I had never been on a small plane flight before, and I was a little nervous.
 I look forward to sharing my adventure with you, but first a little context.

 All tours requiring flights depart from 3820 University Avenue, the small plane area of Fairbanks International Airport.
 Upon arrival, I was greeted and given a run-down of the tour and given the opportunity to ask any questions.
 My carry-on bag was also weighed at this time.
 I did not realize at the time, but since my bag was around 15 pounds (a heavy laptop) I was actually above the allotted carry-on allowance of 5 to 10 pounds.
 However, the extra weight was not an issue.
 If the weight is a problem, you would simply be asked to leave your bag in Fairbanks.